 Yermak-McFaul Group

-The purpose of the sanctions Group is to provide a comprehensive list of possible additional economic and political measures to strengthen US, European and global sanctions against Russia and Belarus in order to end Russia’s war against Ukraine as soon as possible.
+The purpose of the Group is to provide a comprehensive list of possible additional economic and political measures to strengthen US, European and global sanctions against Russia and Belarus in order to end Russia’s war against Ukraine as soon as possible.

 The Group was created at the initiative of the President of Ukraine.
 The Group is co-chaired by the head of the Office of the President of Ukraine, Andriy Yermak, and the former US ambassador to Russia, Stanford University professor Michael McFaul.

-Group members
+Group Members

 More than 100 experts operate in the working Group, most of whom represent the USA and Ukraine.
 Analytical materials for the Group are provided by KSE Institute, Institute for International Finance, Yale School of Management, as well as the Economists for Ukraine association.